pt8o/test-amb/README.md

 # README

-This project is a recreation of [AskMyBook.com](https://askmybook.com/) in Ruby on Rails and React.
+This project is a remake of [AskMyBook.com](https://askmybook.com/) in Ruby on Rails and React.

 It allows you to ask a book questions, and an AI answers the questions for you.
 The book provided here as an example is Tolstoy's "Stories of My Dogs".

 Behind the scenes, here's how it works:

-- There's a script that takes a PDF, converts it to plain text, and then generates embeddings for the text using OpenAI.
+- There's a script that takes a PDF, converts it to plain text (sectioned by pages), and then generates embeddings for the text sections using OpenAI.
 - When the user asks a question, it also generates embeddings for the question text.
-- The question and book embeddings are compared and the book text sections are sorted by the cosine similarity of their embeddings to the question's embeddings.
+- The question and book embeddings are compared, and the book's text sections are sorted according to the similarity of their embeddings to the question's embeddings.
 - The most relevant texts are passed to the OpenAI completions endpoint, and ChatGPT answers the question.

 ## Setup